geerteltink/geert.elt.ink/readme.md

 - [phing/phing](https://github.com/phing/phing) for building and deployment.
 - [pure svg icons](https://icomoon.io/).

+## Application Architecture

+- Presentation -> Holds everything that interacts with other systems.
+(Controller, view, form, api)
+- Application -> The thin layer that connects clients from outside to your Domain through http requests, API...
+- Domain -> Business logic.
+- Infrastructure -> Consists if everything that exists independently of the app: external libs, db engine, messaging...
+- Factory -> Collection of factories.

 ## License and Copyright

 Following files, directories and their contents are copyrighted by Geert Eltink unless explicitly stated otherwise.